Part 5. Protein structure annotation settings

 as well as the options to customize a 2D-plot can be

-found in the POLYVIEW
+found in the POLYVIEW-MM

 documentation.